Agriculture Transportation Training Courses for California Class A CDL

 Agriculture Transportation (AGT)

-The Ag Transportation course is offered at the Visalia, Fresno & Merced campuses., and is open to students with no prior knowledge or experience in the truck driving industry.
+The Ag Transportation course is offered at the Visalia, Fresno, Merced & Bakersfield campuses, and is open to students with no prior knowledge or experience in the truck driving industry.

 Students receive instruction on all aspects of truck driving, and will be introduced to the agriculture industry to learn how to properly transport agriculture products such as milk, equipment, produce, and other agriculture commodities.

 Class Times at Visalia, Fresno, Merced, & Bakersfield:

 [Class times are subject to change]

 -- Hazardous Materials*